-Hands-On Review of the 2016 Jones Solution
+Hands-On Review of the Solution

 Don't overlook how impressive it is that the board weighs so little, while still maintaining stiffness, and contributing to a boost in your confidence.
 Skinning through challenging and firm sidehill sections was as good as challenging sidehilling can be.
-Losing the skins and split-skiing also works well, as the stiffness and camber under foot helps maintain control and edge grip when split-skiing.
-The rather compact nose floats decently (about average in our review fleet) when skinning and breaking trail in powder.
-If the nose sinks in powder and forces the skinner to constantly and awkwardly lift the nose out of the powder, the fact that this splitboard is so light would be wasted.
-Fortunately, the nose stays on top of powder while skinning.
+Losing the skins and split-skiing also works well, as the stiffness and camber underfoot help maintain control and edge grip when split-skiing.
+The early rise nose assists keeping the nose from diving under powder when breaking trail skinning.

 Just like the Jones Explorer, this splitboard has small notches cut out to accommodate the Jones Skins and their Quick Tip Tension Tail Clip system.
 Pairing a Jones splitboard with their skins and Quick Tip Tensions Tail clip system will reduce bulk and weight, thereby improving packability — definitely an option worth considering.
 These types of skin connection systems have been employed on backcountry skis for many years.